-Bare orbit sign, is described as a characteristic appearance of orbit, where the innominate line is absent.
+The bare orbit sign, is described as a characteristic appearance of the orbit, seen when the innominate line is absent.
 The innominate line is a projection of the greater wing of the sphenoid, and its absence or destruction is responsible for this appearance.

 It is the classical frontal radiograph sign of neurofibromatosis type I (NF1).
-In addition to bare orbit sign, it is accompanied by egg shaped enlargement of anterior orbital rim, bony defect in posterior orbit and anteroposterior enlargement of middle cranial fossa.
+In addition to the bare orbit sign, it is accompanied by an egg-shaped enlargement of the anterior orbital rim, bony defect in the posterior orbit and anteroposterior enlargement of the middle cranial fossa.

-Bare orbit sign may also be seen in destruction of sphenoid wing, most commonly in neuroblastoma metastases.
+The bare orbit sign may also be seen in destruction of the sphenoid wing, most commonly due to neuroblastoma metastases.

 - 1. Chavhan GB, Shroff MM.
 Twenty classic signs in neuroradiology: A pictorial essay.
 Indian J Radiol Imaging.
 19 (2): 135-45. doi:10.4103/0971-3026.50835 - Free text at pubmed - Pubmed citation